jkhedani/atom-configuration/README.md

-# Custom Atom text editor configuration & packages
+# Custom Atom configuration & packages

 A snapshot of my configuration and packages for the [Atom](https://atom.io/ "A link to the Atom website) text editor.